JADE-V-V/JADE/docs/source/usage/benchdesc/fng-hcpb.rst

 The reaction MT numbers are by default assigned using the `convention for IRDFF-II <https://www-nds.iaea.org/IRDFF/IRDFF-II_ACE-LST.pdf>`_.
 The raw output from MCNP can be compared directly the reported measured data.

-The tritium production is tallied for 6Li and 7Li using the reaction MT number 205 for total triton production.
+The tritium production is tallied using the reaction MT number 205 for total triton production in each of the pellets.
 No energy binning is required.
 The specific activitiy is then calculated as:

 .. math::
     Specific \; activity (Bq/g) = (MCNP\_result (RR) \times \lambda (s^{-1}) \times n_{tot})/ mass (g)